lettier/lettier.github.io/posts/2017-10-23-animation-purescript-cpp-sfml.markdown

 and returns the `any` type.
 Note that its real return type is `void` since there is no `return` statement.

-Fortunately, for foreign functions (these functions are foreign to PureScript) that take more than one parameter, we do not have to have to write them as curried functions.
+Fortunately, for foreign functions (these functions are foreign to PureScript) that take one or more parameters, we do not have to write them as curried functions.

 ```cpp
   auto windowClear(const any& w) -> any {